ebi-ait/ingest-kube-deployment/infra/helm-charts/ingress/README.md

 The result of this command can be piped to the clipboard using utilities like `pbcopy` for macOS.

-The ingress controller hostnam  e can then be assigned to all domain names in the proper hosted zone through the AWS console:
+The ingress controller hostname can then be assigned to all domain names in the proper hosted zone through the AWS console:

 1. Using the AWS console, open the Route53 interface.
 1. Locate the hosted zone for the deployment environment, for example, `dev.data.humancellatlas.org`.